casper-network/ceps/text/0043-better-eviction.md

 new weight map.
 However, that would reassign most slots, even those belonging to honest validators.
 So an attacker with k nodes could choose among 2<sup>k</sup> different sequences by making any subset of them misbehave.
 It is safer to only reassign their own slots.

+**Example**: Eve controls 20 cheap (low stake and/or much of it delegated) validator nodes that all win the auction at the end of era 5.
+She also happens to be able to propose the last block of era 6, with another validator node.
+Choosing the random bit in that block allows her to choose among two seeds, and thus among two proposer sequences, for era 7.
+However, if we went with the simple approach, she could now also decide to equivocate with any subset of her 20 cheap nodes, and thus modify the validator set for era 7.
+This would allow her to choose among 2 · 2<sup>20</sup> different seeds, i.e. select one of about two million different proposer sequences.
+That gives her a greater chance of finding a sequence where she has a disproportionate number of slots.

+This is a rather expensive attack, of course, and the benefits don't seem to be that great, but it still seems safer to defend against it by only reassigning the banned nodes' slots.

 ## Prior art